ABDemin/rsschool-cv/cv.md

 ## About me

-I've always been interesting in IT.
-After school i had a choice beetween continuing my education in IT or engineering, and had chose engeering.
-It didn't work well.
-I've had differnt jobs, but always been thinking abou IT, cause i've thought i would bee good at it.
-Now i have enough motivation to start diving into new knowledge and eventually find a new job, that will fully satisfy me
+I’ve always been interesting in IT.
+After school i had a choice between continuing my education in IT or engineering, and had chose engineering.
+It didn’t work well.
+I’ve had different jobs, but always been thinking about IT, cause i’ve thought i would bee good at it.
+Now i have enough motivation to start diving into new knowledge and eventually find a new job, that will fully satisfy me.
 ****

 ## My strengths